ESCSS-labs/ESCSS-ESTest/README.md

 ### Why not start at v1.0.0?

 Because initially started at v1.0.0 and experimented quite a bit and messed around, that's why.

-### What is the Ideal Situation?

-ESCSS-ESTest covers every function, while E2E tests address all scenarios to catch bugs.

 ## License